Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Utah State and its opponents have scored at least 57.5 points just two times this year.
+- Utah State has combined with its opponents to put up more than 59 points only two times this season.

-- UNLV has combined with its opponents to score more than 57.5 points in one game this season.
+- UNLV and its opponents have combined to score more than 59 points in one game this season.

-- The two teams combine to score 47.8 points per game, 9.7 less than the total in this contest.
+- Saturday's total is 11.2 points higher than the combined 47.8 PPG average of the two teams.

-- The 67 points per game these two squads have allowed to opponents this season are 9.5 more than the 57.5 over/under in this contest.
+- The 67 points per game these two squads have allowed to opponents this season are eight more than the 59 total in this contest.

+- The Aggies and their opponents have scored an average of 61.5 points per game in 2021, 2.5 more than Saturday's total.

-- The average total in Aggies games this season is 61.5, four points above Saturday's total of 57.5.
+- The 55.8 PPG average total in Rebels games this season is 3.2 points fewer than this game's over/under.

-- The 57.5 total in this game is 1.7 points higher than the 55.8 average total in Rebels games this season.

 Utah State Stats and Trends

+- This season, the Aggies won ATS in their only game as a favorite of 6 points or more.

-- Utah State's games this year have hit the over on two of five set point totals (40%).
+- Utah State's games this year have gone over the total in two out of five opportunities (40%).

-- Utah State is 2-0 against the spread and 2-0 overall this season when the team scores more than 36.4 points.
+- Utah State is 2-0 against the spread and 2-0 overall this season when the team records more than 36.4 points.

-- In games that Utah State churns out over 453.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Utah State piles up over 453.8 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Aggies have turned the ball over nine times, three more than the Rebels' takeaways (6).
+- The Aggies have turned the ball over nine times this season, three more turnovers than the Rebels have forced (6).

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.